ifedotova/highpertimer/README.md

 * scripts: only for versioning of the library

 ### Required software
-In order to build you will need: gcc 4.7.X (or later) it is also recommended to use gcc flag: -std=c++0x and linking: -lpthread -lstdc++ -lm -lrt
+In order to build you will need: gcc 4.7.X (or later).

+Recommended gcc flags: -std=c++0x and linking: -lpthread -lstdc++ -lm -lrt

 ### Basic examples of usage
 Simple time measurement